enkidevs/curriculum/blockchain/fundamentals/altcoins/why-is-it-worth-having-multiple-coins.md

 ---
 ## Revision

-Evaluate the following statement: "Some altcoins are created solely to be scams."

-Is it true or false?
+Blockchain-based projects, as any other start-ups, are more likely to fail than succeed.
+Therefore, is an altcoin guaranteed to be valuable in the future?

 ???

+* False
 * True
-* False